-Our 2019 Good Business Journey references various disclosures from the Global Reporting Initiative (GRI) Standards.
+Our 2022 Good Business Journey references various disclosures from the Global Reporting Initiative (GRI) Standards.
 The disclosures referenced are listed in the table that follows.

-To find the information in our report relating to each of the GRI disclosures, download our full Good Business Journey Report and accompanying additional documents that form part of our sustainability and integrated reporting suite.
+To find the information relating to each of the GRI disclosures, download our full Good Business Journey Report and accompanying additional documents, which form part of our sustainability and integrated reporting suite.
 For a detailed explanation of the GRI disclosures, visit the Global Reporting Initiative website.